-Below are ideas and planners for how you can fulfill the four sections of your award: Service, Physical Activities, Skills, and Adventurous Journey.
+Below are ideas for how you can fulfill the four sections of your award: Service, Physical Activities, Skills, and Adventurous Journey.
 At the bottom of the page is a list of activities offered at LAS and how they qualify.

 From conservation to youth work to fundraising for your favorite charity or caring for animals, there's an endless list of the types of projects you can get involved in.
 Discuss with your Award Leader and other people in your community what’s being offered, what needs doing, and who needs help.

 Choose an activity where you can get better at something and prove it.
 It should not be a physical activity--skiing, for example--as this counts towards your Physical Recreation section.
 However, as a skill you could learn about waxing skis, repairing bindings, ski history, or coaching.